maryguada/clone-amazon-reactredux/README.md

 Description:
 [Project in Progress Oct.2020] Amazon clone created in React.
-Primary purpose of this project is for me to practice skills & learn React/JS.
+Primarily, the purpose of this is for me to practice my skills in React.

 This app utilizes React Router, React js front end and Context API.